muratk5n/thirdwave/en/README.md

 wld automatically increase supply.
 For gaps <20% blend 20%, done.
 No change in infra needed.

-Of course additional H2 needs to be generated for blending, not available yet -- the crisis came too early.
+Additional H2 needs to be generated for blending yes, not available yet -- the crisis came too early.

 ---